 - *Serve with wedge of lemon to squeeze on top of pasta as desired.

-We went heavier on the garlic this time, so vampires have been warned!
+We went heavier on the garlic this time, so vampires (and significant others) be warned!
 You don’t have to over exert yourself to make this easy dish and you can feed the crew while you’re at it.
-It may not be solve every condition, but it will sure help put you back on track, and tastes pretty darn good in the process…
+It may not be solve every ailment, but it will sure help put you back on track— and it tastes pretty darn good in the process.

 Pin It